taocpp/PEGTL/doc/Rule-Reference.md

 ## Action Rules

-These rules are in namespace `::pegtl`.
+These rules are in namespace `tao::pegtl`.

 These rules replicate the intrusive way actions were attached to grammars in PEGTL 0.x versions.
 The `apply` and `if_apply`-rules allow actions to be explicitly called from within the grammar.